 that is, the subspace of zero-mean convergence maps.
-In turn, \ref{assum:1} tells us that the denoiser must not introduce any bias, \ie the denoised version of a zero-mean map must also be zero-mean.
+In turn, \ref{assum:1} tells us that the denoiser must not introduce any bias, that is, the denoised version of a zero-mean map must also be zero-mean.
 This is a natural and expected property.
 It is consistent with the mass-sheet degeneracy property discussed in Sect.~\ref{subsec:background_mm} and can be enforced by explicitly appending a mean-centering layer at the output of the denoiser.

-Regarding the non-expansiveness assumption \ref{assum:2}, it can be encouraged during training by introducing a regularization term that controls the spectral norm of the denoiser's Jacobian \citep{Pesquet2021}.
+The non-expansiveness assumption \ref{assum:2} can be encouraged during training by introducing a regularization term that controls the spectral norm of the denoiser Jacobian \citep{Pesquet2021}.
 However, this strategy is computationally very expensive, and we simply chose to ignore this constraint in practice.
-A theoretical understanding of the training dynamics, including a potential implicit bias towards non-expansive denoisers, would be valuable.
+A theoretical understanding of the training dynamics, including a potential implicit bias toward non-expansive denoisers, would be valuable.
 This avenue is beyond the scope of this work and is left for future research.